For more construction photos:

 I use the finest well seasoned quarter sawn timber, fundamental to building a stable instrument.
 I select the wood carefully for the type of guitar to be made, the players playing style and tastes as well as the aesthetic qualities.

 Wood is a precious resource and needs to be protected.
 This cannot be in doubt.
-The entirety of instrument makers only use a small percentage of the total timber used each year.
+The entirety of instrument makers only use a small percentage of the total timber used each year across all sectors.
 However, we all have an important role to play leading the way in using a wider variety of wood species.
 A personal goal for myself and hopefully others is to move away from endangered timber to more sustainable ones whilst still making the finest instruments possible.

 I feel that there is a balance to be had.
-I have a good supply of pre convention (before the CITES restrictions) Indian Rosewood which is so often sort after.
+I have a good supply of Indian Rosewood which is so often sort after.
 Whilst I’m happy to still supply my clients with the woods they desire I am turning my attention to using more sustainable wood species.
 I look forward to proving that concert quality guitars can be produced from a wider selection of well managed sustainable woods.